muratk5n/thirdwave/en/tweets/2021/week50.md

 Interesting.

-He did a little Northerner, Anglo bashing there too, yieea French guy could not help himself (see link)
+He did a little Northerner bashing there too, yieea French guy could not help himself (see link)

 ---